wxtiles/wxtilesjs/docs/TilesApi.md

 Information about a specific layer

-This endpoint provides information about a specific *Cloudburst* layer that can be requested as map tiles, and its metadata, including bounding boxes and the unit system (metric, USCS, etc.) that is used when rendering map tiles.
+This endpoint provides information about a specific *WXTiles* layer that can be requested as map tiles, and its metadata, including bounding boxes and the unit system (metric, USCS, etc.) that is used when rendering map tiles.

 ### Example
 ```javascript